gohkhoonhiang/coloredlist/README.md

 }

 function handleResponse(response) {
-    if (response) {
+    if (response && response.responseJSON) {
-        if (response.errorMsg) {
+        if (response.responseJSON.errorMsg) {
-            alertError(response.errorMsg);
+            alertError(response.responseJSON.errorMsg);
         }
-        redirect(response.redirectUrl);
     }
 }
 ```

 We have been calling `$.ajax` everywhere in our various frontend scripts, and we want to simplify that using a base function.
 For each of the `get`, `post`, `put` and `delete` methods, we will create a wrapper function that takes `url` and `data` arguments, and together with the HTTP method, the arguments are passed to the base `sendRequest` function.

 In the base `sendRequest` function, we will call the actual jQuery's `$.ajax`, and handle the response using a common `handleResponse` function.
+In the AJAX callback, we will handle 2 cases: `success` and `error`.
+On `success` response, we will handle the response and redirect to the `successUrl` given by the caller.
+Otherwise, we will check whether the status is `403`, if it is, then we will redirect to `/login` immediately; else we will redirect to the `errorUrl` given by the caller.
+I'm not sure if this is a standard practice, but it seems okay to me at this point.
+Perhaps when I read up more in the future, I will need to rewrite this part again.

-We all have wrapper functions for displaying `alert` and redirecting URLs, so that we don't have to keep checking for empty values.
+We also have wrapper functions for displaying `alert` and redirecting URLs, so that we don't have to keep checking for empty values.

 Now that we have the `base.js` file, we want to include it in every page of our application.
 To do so, we just include `<script src="{{ static_url('js/base.js') }}"></script>` in the `templates/scripts.html` file.